odoo/documentation/content/applications/general/users/manage_users.rst

 the user.
 The user must click on it to accept the invitation and create a login.

 .. important::
-   It is discouraged to modify the main user with id=2 (*administrator*).
-Instead, we recommend to leave all the access rights on the administrator user, and create another one instead.
+   Modifying the main user with `id=2` (*administrator*) is discouraged.
+Instead, leave all the access rights on the administrator user and create another one.

 .. image:: manage_users/invitation-email.png
    :align: center